-Strengths and weaknesses of the assemble-to-order approach
+Strengths of the assemble-to-order approach

 Some of the advantages of incorporating the assemble-to-order approach include:

 The business also saves money on transportation costs and the number of man-hours required to move inventory from one place to another.

 Customers receive a bespoke product tailored to their individual needs, which increases brand loyalty and can drive repeated purchases.

 Seasonal demand or unexpected surges of interest in a product could result in the company running out of specific components.

-- Longer lead times – by its very nature, assemble-to-order is associated with longer lead times because the product needs to be manufactured from scratch.
+By its very nature, assemble-to-order is associated with longer lead times because the product needs to be manufactured from scratch.